 ‘Smaller hospitals: deserving of support at every level’ - a blog post about the challenges faced by smaller hospitals.

 Funding: This study was funded by the NIHR Health Services and Delivery Research programme.

 Conflicts of Interest: Several of the authors report a conflict of interest.
-One of the authors works for the NIHR Centre for Engagement and Dissemination but was not involved in the selection of this paper.
+One of the authors works for the NIHR but was not involved in the selection of this paper.